danielmg97/master-thesis-iposcore/README.md

 # Master's Thesis
-### Clinical Prognosis and Risk Prediction of PostoperativeComplications in Cancer Patients
+### Clinical Prognosis and Risk Prediction of Postoperative Complications in Cancer Patients

 This repository contains all the code and results used in this project.